RegOrton/una-sdk/Simulator.md

 - Have a timer for the simulation of each satellite.
 - Simulate GPS signal loss.
 - Noise for latitude/longitude.
-- Possibilities: on/off Sensor, set min and max speed, value timer for valid GPS data.
+- Possibilities: on/off Sensor, set min and max speed, value timer for search GPS satellites.
   ```cpp
    //GPS Sensor
    #define GSP_SIM_ENABLE               1  // 0 - Disable